aqtq314/World.NET/README.md

 # World.NET - A C# wrapper for WORLD vocoder

-The library targets **.NET Framework 4.7**, although the code can be recompiled for lower framework versions with an explicit reference to System.ValueTuple assembly.
+The binary distributions provided at [release](../../releases) page targets **.NET Framework 4.7**, although the source code can be recompiled for lower framework versions with an explicit reference to System.ValueTuple assembly.

 Please refer to [the original repo in C](//github.com/mmorise/World) by [mmorise](//github.com/mmorise) for a detailed description of the WORLD vocoder.